adx59/weatherDataRipper/README.md

 # Weather Data Ripper
 Rips weather data from the website wunderground.com by looking through the website's HTML files.
-A city and state is required to find current weather conditions.
+A city, state(leave as '' if not in US), and country is required to find current weather conditions.
+Only two letter state/country codes are accepted (http://www.nationsonline.org/oneworld/country_code_list.htm is where to find the codes if you don't know them).
+Makes use of the urllib.request library in Python3.

 #Units
 Temperature -> Degrees Fahrenheit